Dow Jones opens with triple-digit losses after global markets plunge overnight

 Earlier this week the 10-year Treasury yield hit a seven-year high, pushing the average mortgage rate above 5 percent for the first time since 2011.

-President Donald Trump, who has long chafed at the Federal Reserve's handling of interest rates, doubled down on Wednesday, calling the Fed "crazy" and said it is "going loco."
+Trump has long chafed at the Federal Reserve's handling of interest rates, calling the Fed "crazy" on Wednesday and said it is "going loco."
 During a phone interview on the Fox News channel, Trump said the market had dropped because of the Fed and the Treasury.
 "The Fed is going wild.
 I mean, I don't know what their problem is that they are raising interest rates and it's ridiculous," Trump said.

 The International Monetary Fund warned on Tuesday that the global economy would suffer if the trade standoff was not resolved.
 China has already had to pump billions of dollars into its own economy to brace against the impact of Trump's tariffs, and U.S. companies are contending with the financial impact of retaliatory tariffs.
 Ford announced last week that it was taking a billion-dollar hit due to tariffs and Walmart has warned that it would have to raise prices for many of its China-made products.

-National Economic Council Director Larry Kudlow told CNBC Thursday that America is "crushing it" and "doing better than anyone could dream of," noting that one of the ultimate goals for the Trump administration was to be able to eliminate tariffs and subsidies altogether and proceed with fair trade.
+National Economic Council Director Larry Kudlow dismissed the market turmoil, telling CNBC on Thursday that America is "crushing it" and "doing better than anyone could dream of," noting that one of the ultimate goals for the Trump administration was to be able to eliminate tariffs and subsidies altogether and proceed with fair trade.